 Fee-based usually means that you pay for a plan or other advice and then pay to buy investments with commissions or markups that go to the advisor.
 This can be worse than the straight commission arrangement because you may pay twice without realizing it.

 Fee-only is what leading financial writers often recommend.
-It is safer, more objective, and without the drag of commissions it has every reason to have performance as good or better than the fee-based or commission approaches.
+It is safer and more objective, and without the drag of commissions, your investment has every reason to perform as good or better than the fee-based or commission approaches.

-There are three basic ways you can pay for investment help: by the hour, by a set fee or by commissions.
+There are 3 basic ways you can pay for investment help: by the hour, by a set fee, or by commissions.

-Specific advisory services such as evaluating your overall financial needs, developing a comprehensive financial plan or developing an asset allocation plan are usually billed on an hourly basis.
-Fee-only advisors charge either a set fee for services rendered or a fee, usually 1- 2%, based on a percentage of the assets under management.
-A commissioned advisor gets paid on a per transaction basis by the companies whose products he or she sells.
+Specific advisory services, such as evaluating your overall financial needs, developing a comprehensive financial plan, or developing an asset allocation plan are usually billed on an hourly basis.
+Fee-only advisors charge either a set fee for services rendered or a fee, usually 1%-2%, based on a percentage of the assets under management.
+A commissioned advisor gets paid on a per transaction basis by the companies whose products he/she sells.